nowitsabby/dark-rpg-nextjs/assets/srd/character/creation.md

 ### Nature

-Once a character’s appearance has been determined, and the details of his life worked out, the player should have a good idea of the personality he would like the character to have\.
+Once a character's appearance has been determined, and the details of his life worked out, the player should have a good idea of the personality he would like the character to have\.
 To help in generating a personality for the character, the player can consider the following questions:

 #### What Does the Character Desire?

 The eternal fight never ends, but each character takes up the cause for his own reasons\.
 Some characters want only to stay alive, or fight to ensure their loved ones are saved\.
 Others might be obsessed with power and riches, or the desire to see the sector cleansed of heresy or crime\.
-Some might be devoted to Mankind’s survival, caring little for individual lives so long as the species continues\.
+Some might be devoted to Mankind's survival, caring little for individual lives so long as the species continues\.
 A desire could be to gain the favour of a loved one, or even simply to relish a moment of quiet peace with a lho stick and a glass of fine amasec\.

 #### What Does the Character Hate?

 Hatred can motivate many a character in powerful ways, burning his passions and keeping him fighting when all else is gone\.
 A character who lost his world to a xenos invasion might be consumed with hate, and eagerly seek out aliens to kill no matter the species or their actual threat\.
 Another might reserve his wrath for those who do not worship the Emperor in the correct manner, or for foul mutants who defy the holy form of Man\.
-A character’s hatred could also be within himself, for a moment of weakness on an otherwise\-forgotten battlefield that only the Emperor witnessed\.
+A character's hatred could also be within himself, for a moment of weakness on an otherwise\-forgotten battlefield that only the Emperor witnessed\.

 #### What is the Character Willing to Sacrifice?